Evaluation of Teaching, Courses and Programs Policy and Procedure

 - as a basis for discussion between supervisors and staff in performance reviews conducted in accordance with Human Resources Policy and Procedures Performance Planning and Review;

-- by the staff member concerned, for professional development purposes, or in processes relating to promotion, in accordance with provisions specified in University of Southern Queensland Workplace Arrangements and Human Resources Policy and Procedures Promotion for Academic Employees.
+- by the staff member concerned, for professional development purposes, or in processes relating to promotion, in accordance with provisions specified in University of Southern Queensland Enterprise Agreement and Human Resources Performance, Development and Recognition Policy.

 - The results of SELT and SERE, aggregated by course codes or discipline group as appropriate, will be posted on the University web site as required by DEST regulations.